What are anger and irritability?

 Remember, you can’t always control situations that make you angry, but you can choose your response.
 Some anger management strategies include:

-Breaking the cycle of anger—acknowledge your feelings and then remind yourself that it is not worth it to respond in an angry way
+- Breaking the cycle of anger.
+Acknowledge your feelings and then remind yourself that responding in an angry way may make the situation worse or result in negative consequences for you or someone you care about.

 Talking with your family and friends about your anger and irritability can be a good first step.
 They may be able to provide support and help you find resources that are right for you.
 You can also begin letting people know about the types of situations that irritate you or make you feel angry to prevent negative situations before they occur.